Stable almost complex structures on certain $10$-manifolds: Introduction

-In fact, we do more than above in this paper.
-In section \ref{s:obs}, for any real vector bundle $\xi$ over $M$, the obstructions for the existence of a stable complex structure of $\xi$ over $M$ are investigated.
-In section \ref{s:proof}, the necessary and sufficient conditions for $\xi$ to admits a stable complex structure are determined in Theorem \ref{thm:csxi} by using the differential Riemann-Roch theorem based on the results of section \ref{s:obs}.
-Then, as an application, with a carefully analyzing of the Stiefel-Whitney classes of $M$, the main result Theorem \ref{thm:main} and its Corollary \ref{coro:h} are obtained.
+In fact, in this paper, we do more than above.
+In section \ref{s:obs}, for any real vector bundle $\xi$ over $M$, the obstructions for $\xi$ to admit a stable complex structure are investigated.
+Based on the results in section \ref{s:obs}, the necessary and sufficient conditions for $\xi$ to admit a stable complex structure are determined in section \ref{s:proof}.
+As an application, with a carefully analyzing of the Stiefel-Whitney classes of $M$, Theorem \ref{thm:main} is obtained.